Mixed local-nonlocal operators: maximum principles, eigenvalue problems and their applications: Introduction

 where $\Exp[\cdot]$ denotes the expectation with respect to the measure $\Prob$.
 For more details on this topic we refer to the book of Sato \cite{Sato}.
 We impose the following assumption on $\psi$. \begin{enumerate} \item[(\hypertarget{A1}{\bf A1})]For some constant $C>0$ we have $|{\rm Im} (\psi(p))|\leq C (|p|^2 + |{\rm Re} (\psi(p))|)$ for all $p$ and for all $r>0$ we have $\sup_{|p|\leq r} (|p|^2 + {\rm Re}(\psi(p)))>0$. \end{enumerate} It is easy to see that for $j$ symmetric (that is, $j(y)=j(-y)$) we have

 and thus, \hyperlink{A1}{(A1)} holds.

 In this article we are concerned with equations of the form

 Integro-differential operators such as \eqref{Eq1} became quite popular very recently.
 There is a large body of works dealing with elliptic operators with both local and nonlocal parts.
-But most of the works restricted the nonlocal term to be the factional Laplacian \cite{AC20,Barles12,Barles08,BDVV,BVDV,CVW,dEJ,RS15}.
+But most of the works restricted the nonlocal term to be the factional Laplacian \cite{AC20,Barles12,Barles08,BDVV,BDVV-a,BVDV,CVW,dEJ,RS15,BMS22}.
 However, there are many practical situations; for instance, in biology \cite{CPSZ,N12}, mathematical finance \cite{OS07,BJK}, where the L\'evy measure need not be of fractional Laplacian type.
 This gives us a motivation to consider an integro-differential equation with a general L\'evy measure.
+By a solution we shall always mean a viscosity solution in the sense of Caffarelli and Silvestre \cite{CS09}.